 In addition to permanent staff, there are a number of students, interns and long-term volunteers who assist in delivering the science and land management program at Paruna.

 Paruna Wildlife Sanctuary is a 2,000ha sanctuary, forming a pristine wildlife corridor along the Avon River between Walyunga and Avon Valley National parks.
 Only an hour out of Perth, Paruna offers a number of spectacular walking trails through Jarrah, Wandoo and Powderbark forest combined with heathland and riparian habitat.
 Paruna is located in the Darling Range on the western margin of the ‘Yilgarn Block’, one of the oldest landforms on earth, formed over 220 million years ago.

-Three high quality walk trails are available at Paruna sanctuary between 1st May and 1st of November.
+Three high quality walk trails are available at Paruna sanctuary between 1 May and 30 September, 2017.
 Come for a few hours or stay the whole day!
 Due to the limited number of parking spaces available, we restrict the number of visitors on any given day.
 Along with our ‘one way’ trails, this means that you will feel as if you are alone in this wilderness as you are not likely to encounter any other people during your visit.